 Regulators and industry experts warn that AI-driven trading algorithms introduce new sources of volatility and systemic risk.
-The following emerging risks could contribute to significant market disruptions:

-Self-reinforcing volatility

-Al trading models are designed to optimise for profit, but as they become more advanced, they may learn to exploit external shocks to market prices - or even autonomously collude with other Al systems.
-Regulators such as the BoE have expressed concerns that these behaviours could magnify volatility, triggering self-reinforcing feedback loops that destabilise markets.
+The following emerging risks could contribute to significant market disruptions: Self-reinforcing volatility Al trading models are designed to optimize for profit, but as they become more advanced, they may learn to exploit external shocks to market prices - or even autonomously collude with other Al systems.
+Regulators have expressed concerns that these behaviors could magnify volatility, triggering self-reinforcing feedback loops that destabilize markets.
 As Al-driven trading strategies interact unpredictably, market movements may become more extreme and less controllable.

-Quantitative Trader, Proprietary Trading Firm
+Quantitative Trader, Proprietary Trading Firm 99

-Concentration risk and systemic failures

-The dominance of a small number of AI providers increases the likelihood that a failure in a single model could lead to cascading disruptions.
-The BoE and France's AMF have both identified this oligopolistic dependency as a major risk.
+Concentration risk and systemic failures The dominance of a small number of AI providers increases the likelihood that a failure in a single model could lead to cascading disruptions.
 If a widely used AI system experiences a flaw, firms relying on that model could simultaneously make misinformed decisions, creating market-wide instability.

-Opacity and regulatory blind spots

-According to the AMF, the increasing use of closed, proprietary AI models reduces transparency and oversight.
+Opacity and regulatory blind spots The increasing use of closed, proprietary AI models reduces transparency and oversight.
 Regulators, firms, and even AI developers themselves often lack full visibility into how these systems make decisions.
 Without clear accountability mechanisms, undetected biases or faulty predictions in AI trading models could lead to unintended, large-scale market disruptions.
 How will regulators respond in 2025 and beyond?

 Regulators are sending out very detailed questions to market participants to ask about our use of AI.
 They are absolutely aware of the risks.

-Head of Surveillance, Global Bank

-As AI-driven shocks become more probable, regulators will take decisive steps to mitigate their impact.
-In 2025, several key regulatory measures are expected to shape the future of AI in financial markets:

-Mandating AI diversity and transparency

-Regulators will likely push for diversification among AI providers to reduce systemic risk.
-The BoE has already emphasised the need for firms to avoid an over-reliance on a handful of dominant AI models.
+Head of Surveillance, Global Bank 99 As AI-driven shocks become more probable, regulators will take decisive steps to mitigate their impact.
+In 2025, several key regulatory measures are expected to shape the future of AI in financial markets: Mandating AI diversity and transparency Regulators will likely push for diversification among AI providers to reduce systemic risk.
+On the other side of the Atlantic, The Bank of England has already emphasized the need for firms to avoid an over-reliance on a handful of dominant AI models, and U.S. regulators are likely to follow suit.
 Transparency measures will also be a priority, requiring firms to disclose more information about their AI-driven decision-making processes to ensure accountability.

-Stronger enforcement against Al misuse

-Market abuse and Al-driven manipulation will face stricter penalties.
-Commissioner Kristin N. Johnson of the CFTC has called for tougher enforcement against firms that misuse Al for fraudulent activities.
+Stronger enforcement against AI misuse Market abuse and AI-driven manipulation will face stricter penalties.
+Commissioner Kristin N. Johnson of the CFTC has called for tougher enforcement against firms that misuse AI for fraudulent activities.
 Her April 2024 speech at the Futures Industry Association's Law & Compliance Conference underscores an emerging regulatory focus on deterrence through harsher financial penalties and legal consequences.

-Developing global AI regulatory frameworks

-The US, UK, and Europe are converging towards principles-based AI regulatory frameworks that emphasise transparency, accountability, and ethical AI integration.
-The UK and EU are already advancing AI-specific regulations, and the US is expected to follow suit with a structured approach to AI oversight in financial markets.
+Developing global AI regulatory frameworks The U.S., UK, and Europe are converging towards principles-based AI regulatory frameworks that emphasize transparency, accountability, and ethical AI integration.
+The UK and EU are already advancing AI-specific regulations, and the U.S. is expected to follow suit with a structured approach to AI oversight in financial markets.